Introduction

 Step 3: Set Up Your AC Manifold Gauge Set

-Connect the blue hose of your gauge set to the low-side service port.
-Ensure connections are secure to prevent leakage of refrigerant during application.
+Connect the blue hose from your gauge set to the low-side service port.
+Make sure all connections are tight to prevent refrigerant leaks.

 Step 4: Start the Car and Engage the AC System

-Turn on your engine and set your AC to its highest fan setting and coldest temperature.
-Allow it to run for a few minutes.
+Turn on your engine and set the AC to the highest fan speed and lowest temperature.
+Let the system run for a few minutes to stabilize.

 Step 5: Read Pressure Levels